top of page

 The combination of high deductibles, metal exclusions, and age requirements can lead to severe underinsurance.
 Many homeowners mistakenly believe they are adequately covered, only to learn that their policies do not protect against the full extent of their risks.

-For instance, a study found that approximately 40% of homeowners are underinsured, meaning they carry policies that do not offer enough coverage for current rebuilding costs.
+A study found that approximately 40% of homeowners are underinsured.
+This means they carry policies that do not offer enough coverage for current rebuilding costs.
 This gap can leave customers feeling misled and financially exposed.
-Insurance companies typically aim to minimize payouts; unfortunately, this is often at the expense of genuine customer protection.
+Insurance companies typically aim to minimize payouts, often at the expense of genuine customer protection.

 By understanding the complexities of home insurance, homeowners can avoid the shock of inadequate coverage when it’s needed most.